 — Jason Bright

 - Ax-Crazy: Josh Sawyer's mod puts a large number of hostile members of the cult on the road from Nipton to Novac.
 Presumably, they were right on the edge of feral ghouldom and the Nightkin's attack gave them a chance to escape.

 - Big Damn Heroes: For Novac, if their trip is successful.

-- Crazy Survivalist: Harland, who manages to survive by himself against Nightkins by finding a good defensible position to snipe them and living off on radroaches and condensation from pipes.
+- Crazy Survivalist: Harland, who manages to survive by himself against Nightkins by finding a good defensible position to snipe them, booby-trapping the surrounding area and living off on radroaches and condensation from pipes.

 - Cult: A benevolent version.
 They just want to find a place where ghouls can be free from persecution from the humans.

 - Cult Colony: They plan to use the REPCONN rockets to travel to their 'promised land'.